cs50nestm/cs50labs/queue/README.md

 ## What to do

-Look to the right side to see one way to define a queue for char*s.
+Look to the right side to see one way to define a queue for `char*s`.

 `head` is the index of the queue's `head` element.
 We'll adjust it as we `dequeue` elements.